 Did you have a narcissistic mother?

 Mothers not on the disorder, love and nurture, yes they make mistakes, but they do their best to make their children feel secure, safe, loved, cared for and accepted, make you feel complete and whole from the inside, feeling you are loved for who you are.

-It’s not an excuse, but these narcissistic parents have usually suffered some form of trauma themselves to kick in the survival mode.
+It’s not an excuse, but these narcissistic parents have usually suffered some form of trauma themselves to kick in the fight survival mode.
 Unfortunately, people who’ve been hurt can then go around hurting others, not always the case, but one sibling may grow to be a narcissist.
 One grows with great empathy for others.
-They may all grow with compassion and attract narcissistic partners as they don’t know any different and want to people please, you learn to accept behaviour from your parents in childhood that you should have never accepted as you didn’t know any different, or they may all grow up with a lot of narcissistic traits, narcissistic psychopaths are born that way, narcissistic sociopaths and narcissists are usually created during childhood trauma, as they go into the human survival instinct of the fight mode and fail to step back out of it.
+They may all grow with compassion and attract narcissistic partners as they don’t know any different and want to people please, they learn to accept behaviour from their parents in childhood that they should have never accepted as they didn’t know any different, or they may all grow up with a lot of narcissistic traits, narcissistic psychopaths are born that way, narcissistic sociopaths and narcissists are usually created during childhood trauma, as they go into the human survival instinct of the fight mode and fail to step back out of it.

 Sometimes we end up with a narcissistic partner because one or both parents were narcissistic.￼

 Was either every single aspect of your childhood controlled by your mother?
 Or were you completely ignored, like you didn’t even exist?
 Or they might try and live through you, living her dreams by pushing them onto you and not allowing you to learn your own dreams.

 When you’re growing up, you look up to your parents as role models.
 If they were narcissistic, you developed a coping mechanism to survive.

 So what is the difference between a narcissistic mother and a normal mother?